raacker/raacker.github.io_backup/_posts/Linux/2017-03-29-background-working--nohup.markdown

 the logs will be included in nohup.out in the same directory where your file located.

 Happy mining!
-I actually died by spider a few hours ago... lost all diamond....
+I actually died by spider a few hours ago... lost all diamonds....